 Make a list of your highest priorities, for example, ease of use, ability to create coupons, your budget or your design objectives.
 Then consider if the platform you're evaluating can meet those.
 Don't forget to try and consider features that may be important in a year or two if your business grows.

-With that said, in most cases for start-ups and mid-sized business, Shopify is a no brainer.
+With that said, in most cases for start-ups and mid-sized business, Shopify is a no brainer and we rate itstars.
 It's a simple to use platform with many of the common features you need when starting or running an e-commerce business and typically you can get set up for a fraction of the cost of a self-hosted custom platform.

 checklist for 2014